LDAP

 Troubleshooting

-connection and user binding are returned as LDAP as provided is not reachable
+For security reasons, all LDAP errors related to server connectivity and user binding are generalized and displayed as LDAP as provided is not reachable

 .

-Before contacting our Support team, please make sure that the information you entered in the IP Fabric GUI is correct.
+Before contacting Support Team, please verify that the information entered in the IP Fabric GUI is correct.

 Using ldapsearch